zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

     **Read and Modify a File Resource**

     You can call the `open` method for a file resource or call `open_resource` at the MaxCompute entry to open a file resource.
-The opened object is a file-like object.
-Similar to the `open` method built in Python, file resources also support the open mode.
+The opened object is a file-like object.Similar to the `open` method built in Python, file resources also support the open mode.
 For example:

     ```
     >>> with resource.open('r') as fp: # Open a resource in read mode.